Interview with a Fan

 DO YOU HAVE ANY OF YOUR PIECES IN YOUR HOME?
 DO YOU MAKE PIECES FOR YOURSELF?

 I have a constantly rotating inventory of pieces in my home.
 Pieces for upcoming shows or from previous shows.
-Sometimes I invite collectors to my house to see pieces they’re interested in.
-I have 2 pieces from artists I’ve traded work with as well.
+I make all my work for myself.

 HAVE YOU BEEN TO RUSSIA?